 - Lab managers in academic research labs and research institutes, state and federal government agencies

-- Academic preparation for doctoral programs and professional health programs (e.g., medical school)
+- Continuing education in doctoral programs and professional health programs (e.g., medical school)

 - Completion of foundational courses in biology, chemistry (including organic chemistry), physics, and mathematics